 We have been locked-down at home since early March and it is just now starting to be eased, 3 months later.
 So the old S4 has been locked in the garage gathering dust and looking rather sad and sorry for herself.
-Now finally I have been able to take her out for a drive and wow she goes really well for an old girl!
+Now finally I have been able to take her out for a drive and wow she goes great!

 I work part time for a lovely bloke Luigi Cioffi, at Auto Cioffi Ravello.
-He is a vehicle bodywork genius, he has been repairing cars and vans for the last 50 years and for the last 40 years in his amazing premises at Pontone, near Ravello, which was previously a paper manufacturing factory.
+He is a vehicle bodywork genius, he has been repairing cars and vans for the last 50 years and for the last 45 years in his amazing premises at Pontone near Ravello, which was previously a paper manufacturing factory.

-This man and his staff have been working in this premises for some 45 years and the workload has always been heavy, he had many employees in the past all working to repair and repaint cars, vans, motorbikes and almost everything else.
-Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique, but in general involves changing several parts as well as then repaairing and repainting.
+This man (and his staff) have been working in this premises for some 45 years and the workload has always been heavy, he had many employees in the past all working to repair and repaint cars, vans, motorbikes and almost everything else.
+Last week we saw a BMW motorbike plus 3 cars repainted and each job is unique, but in general involve changing several parts as well as then repairing, sometimes straightening, and then repainting.

 If anyone is interested please contact me, we could surely fill a container and we are near to the port of Salerno so we could also export these parts very easily.

-Recently a mate of mine asked me to advertise his 500 for sale, so I put it on Ebay UK as although it is of course left hand drive, there are some UK collectors looking for these fairly rare cars and as few were made in rhd they are prepared to purchase the lhd cars as well.
+Recently a mate of mine asked me to advertise his 500 for sale, so I put it on Ebay UK as although the car left hand drive, there are many UK collectors looking for these fairly rare cars and as very few were made in rhd they are prepared to purchase the lhd cars as well.

 I recently started a part time job at a local bodyshop.
 My mates are convinced that my lady pays him to pay me just to get me out of the house, which of course could be true but I don’t really care cos the experience is amazing.

 His work has changed dramatically over the years, he tells me.
 In the old days his customers used to keep their cars for many many years and so would come to him every few years for some repairs and even to have a new colour!
-These days instead most of us keep our cars for a much shorter time so the work is now only repairs.
-Also, airbags greatly complicate the job these days as a car can be written off if too many air bags have exploded, as the cost of replacement air bags is prohibitive.
+These days instead most of us keep our cars for a much shorter time so the work is now mainly accident repairs.
+Also, airbags greatly complicate things these days as a car can be written off if too many air bags have exploded cos the cost of replacement air bags is prohibitive.

 I am also now his paint mixer, another really interesting job.
 But first lets see some photos I have taken recently…